President’s Impeachment Should Not Be Repeated

 Presidential Impeachment: Why Does It Keep Happening?

+But why does this happen not just once, but twice?
+This is because during the 1987 constitutional amendment for direct presidential elections, the focus was solely on achieving direct elections, without properly anticipating the side effects that could arise from granting excessive power to the president.
+The excessive power held by presidents has led to disgrace for past presidents.
+To prevent this from happening again, I hope all citizens will come together to implement safety measures that distribute some presidential powers to the cabinet.
 When power is excessively concentrated in one person, there may be benefits, but various problems are bound to occur during the five-year term.
 If the highest official in government bears all this responsibility, it becomes difficult to complete the term safely, and even after completing it, the pattern of imprisonment after leaving office continues.
 In most cases, this is evaluated as an issue of the president’s personal qualifications.
 Of course, there are cases where individual qualifications are lacking.
 However, if we say that all eight presidents lacked qualifications, this would be an insult to the citizens.
 It would raise the question of why citizens repeatedly elected unqualified presidents.
 This is tantamount to arguing that citizens don’t know how to properly exercise their sovereignty and therefore their sovereignty should be revoked.
 It’s easy to blame individuals, but this also places responsibility on all citizens.
 While we can question individual qualifications, if the same issues keep recurring, we must also acknowledge that there’s a problem with the excessive power granted to the president.

 Rather Than Resolving Everything Through Law, We Should Honor the Will of the People